Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Introduction

+We represent the value being estimated as $Y$, a random variable of finite mean and variance.
+Let random variable $X_i$ be the prediction of decision-maker $H_i$.
+The \emph{crowd estimate} is then $C=\sum_i^N p_iX_i$, where $p_i$ is the proportion of the sum given to the estimate of $H_i$, $X_i$.
+The distribution of individual errors is captured by the \textit{mean squared error} (\textit{MSE}) or $\frac{1}{N}\sum_i^N(X_i - Y)^2$.
+The \textit{group squared error} (\textit{GSE}) is $(C-Y)^2$ and is the commonly used measure of group accuracy.
+Following the generalized definition of crowd wisdom from \citet{davis-stober_when_2014}, a crowd is wise anytime the \textit{GSE} is less than or equal to the \textit{MSE}.
+By Jensen's inequality, this is always the case for simple averages (i.e., $p_i = \frac{1}{N})$, so we focus on the relative accuracy of different crowds.

+Let $\mathcal{D}$ to be the set of available decision aids, and let $S_j$ be any nonempty subset of $\mathcal{D}$.
+We assume that $X_i$ is conditional on the particular $S_j$ decision-maker $H_i$ is exposed to.
+The hypothetical difference $E[X_i |S_j] - E[X_i | \emptyset]$, where $\emptyset$ is the empty set, is the treatment effect of decision aid set $S_j$ on $H_i$.
+Because this difference is unobservable, we use the average treatment effect under random assignment.

-Because we define the information effect of an aid set as an average treatment effect, this overall information effect of $\mathcal{D}$ is equivalent to the average treatment effect for a treatment group receiving no aids and a treatment group with randomized assignments to all information aids.
-Defining $C_{\emptyset}$ as the crowd estimate of a population of $DM_i$ that receives no decision aid treatment ($\forall X_i, S_j=\emptyset$) and $C_{random}$ as the crowd estimate of a population that receives randomized exposures to individual aids, the information effect of $\mathcal{D}$, $IE_{\mathcal{D}}$, is defined as the following:
+We define the information effect of $\mathcal{D}$ as the average treatment effect for a treatment group receiving no aids and a treatment group with randomized assignments to each of the individual decision aids in $\mathcal{D}$.
+With $C^{\emptyset}$ as the crowd estimate of a population of $H_i$ that receives no decision aid treatment and $C^\text{random}$ as the crowd estimate of a population that receives randomized exposures to individual aids, the information effect of $\mathcal{D}$, $IE_{\mathcal{D}}$, is the following:

 There is an information effect for $\mathcal{D}$ whenever randomized exposure to the aids of $\mathcal{D}$ results in nonzero difference.
-When the second term is smaller, the information treatment is positive and improves crowd accuracy.
-A negative information effect is possible if $\mathcal{D}$ contains low quality decision aids that induce errors in the same direction on average, likely increasing individual errors faster than diversity is introduced.
-Generally we expect positive information effects because large negative effects are likely uncommon in practice.
-Because the definition puts equal weight on each of information aid, many individual aids would have to exhibit negative information effects in the same direction.
-Obtaining this outcome would require great control over the collection of aids and, likely, a desire to harm group accuracy.
-Those engaging in misinformation operations might aspire to that degree of control of the information environment, but it is more common that such operations introduce new information aids to the set of available ones.
-This will harm overall crowd accuracy greatly if a large percentage of individuals attend to those high-error aids, but such an outcome would be the result of \emph{choice} of information, not the composition of $\mathcal{D}$.
+When the second term is smaller, the information treatment is positive and represents an improvement in crowd accuracy through aid use.
+A negative information effect is possible if $\mathcal{D}$ contains low-quality decision aids that induce errors in the same direction on average, likely increasing individual errors faster than diversity is introduced.